danbz/aesthetic-programming/source/9-AlgorithmicProcedures/Readme.md

 ```

-## Discussion

-In our previous experience of this class exercise,[^ex] different results were produced and this becomes an excellent way to begin to discuss the use of flowcharts.
-We have selected some of Nathan Ensmenger's reflections from his article "The Multiple Meanings of a Flowchart" to spark discussion here:

-"To view the computer flowchart as having only one purpose is narrow and misleading, [because] every flowchart had multiple meanings and served several purposes simultaneously";

-"Flowcharts allow us to 'see' software in ways that are otherwise impossible."[^Ensmenger]

 ## Flowcharts as artistic medium

 Beyond the more practical use of flowcharts to help with the development of software and in terms of peadgogy, they can also be artistic objects in their own right, as a "meta-medium for an aesthetics of social complexity" as Paolo Cirio puts it.[^Cirio] An earlier example from 2005, by Cirio in collaboration with Alessandro Ludovico and UBERMORGEN, is *Google Will Eat Itself*,[^GWEI] an artwork to auto-generate revenue by hacking the Google 'AdSense' initiative.[^pold] The project automatically triggers advertising clicks on websites in order to receive micropayments from Google to then buy shares in Google: "We buy Google via their own advertisment!
 Google eats itself - but in the end 'we' own it!"